-The SUNRISE project is designed to bolster the resilience of essential services within Europe's Critical Infrastructure (CI) by equipping CI operators and authorities with the necessary tools to handle situations similar to those encountered during the recent COVID-19 pandemic.
-The main aims are "to ensure greater availability, reliability, and continuity of critical infrastructures in Europe including transport, energy, water, and healthcare".
-[4] To achieve this, the project proposes the development of a strategy and a set of tools.
-Included in this set of tools is the risk-based access control tool developed within WP4.
-This tool primarily focuses on ensuring a reduced risk for access to critical infrastructure in a scalable and privacy-preserving way.
+The SUNRISE project aims to enhance the resilience of essential services within Europe's Critical Infrastructure (CI) by equipping CI operators and authorities with the necessary tools to handle pandemic situations.
+The main objective is "to ensure greater availability, reliability, and continuity of critical infrastructures in Europe, including transport, energy, water, and healthcare."
+To achieve this, the project has developed a comprehensive strategy and a set of tools, including the risk-based access control tool developed within WP4.